free5ty1e/primestationone/README.md

 1. Either expand SD filesystem to fill your >2GB SD card (`sudo raspi-config` -> Expand Filesystem) or transfer root filesystem to USB (`usbRootFilesystemSetup.sh` and follow the instructions when prompted)
 2. Reboot
 3. Execute `upgrade2gMinPrimestationToFull.sh` to actually initiate the install of all PrimeStation One components now that we have enough space to proceed (you DID transfer to a 4+GB SD or 4+GB USB, didn't you?).
+You may also accomplish this step from within Emulationstation if you'd like: navigate to the first PS3 controller icon / left-facing 8-bit Professor page, look under `System` and choose the `upgrade_primestation_minimal_to_full.sh` script.

 #### Expanding your SD filesystem to fill your SD card > 2GB
 ...this is the "normal" method of running a Raspberry Pi, directly and only from an SD card.
 SD card space is typically slower and more expensive when compared to USB storage, and it's great to have more space for ROMs, so we recommend you follow the next section and transfer your root filesystem to a dedicated USB drive.
 However, if you'd prefer to run off SD only, simply run the following command: